BenjaminHamon/ThoughtsAboutFiction-Public/Articles/Arcane - The Arms Race.md

 ---

-- Release: WordPress
+Identifier: 376fbcec-153e-4d71-9240-3321eef78ddd
-- Title: Arcane | The Arms Race
+Title: Arcane - The Arms Race

-- Categories: Arcane, Thoughts about fiction
+Tags:
+- Topics::Fiction
-- Tags: Arcane, Themes
+- Topics::Fiction::Themes

-- Excerpt: |
+- Media::Arcane

+Warnings:
-    <p class="warning">Full spoilers for Arcane season 1.</p>
+- Full spoilers for Arcane season 1.

+Excerpt: |
-    <p>Defining the concept of the arms race in Arcane, and listing evidence for it.</p>
+  Defining the concept of the arms race in Arcane, and listing evidence for it.

 ---

-***Full spoilers for Arcane season 1.***

-*This was originally posted on Reddit /r/arcane on 28 December 2021.*

 # Introduction